-SLI performed tests on each of the system configurations identified in Sections 3 and 4.2.
+SLI performed tests on each of the system configurations identified in Sections 3 and 4.2. of this test report.
 The testing incorporated end-to-end election scenarios testing the functionality supported by Hart.

 5.5.1 How each Device was tested